fkroeber/gsemantique/Readme.md

-# global semantic EO data cubes
+# On-demand semantic EO data cubes

 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)